mirukana/libmpv-qtquick-plugin/README.md

 - Support more properties from libmpv.
 - Support the *CMake + Ninja* build system.

-Note: Qt is dropping QMake support and migrating to CMake in the coming major release, Qt 6.
-CMake is still not quite usable when creating plugins in Qt 5 days, so let's mrigrate to CMake in Qt 6.
+Note: Qt is dropping QMake support and is migrating to use CMake in the coming major release, Qt 6.
+However, CMake is still not quite usable when creating qml plugins in Qt 5 days, so let's migrate to CMake in Qt 6.

 ## Usage